theodo-group/LLPhant/README.md

 - ElasticsearchVectorStore stores the embeddings in a [Elasticsearch](https://www.elastic.co/) database. (require elasticsearch/elasticsearch)
 - MilvusVectorStore stores the embeddings in a [Milvus](https://milvus.io/) database.
+- ChromaDBVectorStore stores the embeddings in a [ChromaDB](https://www.trychroma.com/) database.

 Example of usage with the `DoctrineVectorStore` class to store the embeddings in a database: